 Rivers flowing from the Atherton Tablelands provide a chance to whitewater raft or canoe.
 The Daintree National Park is an hour north.
 This is Australia's largest pristine rainforest and some of the world's oldest existing rainforest.
 Cruises on the Daintree River are in the Wet Tropics World Heritage Area; cruise operators abound between the small township at the edge of the park and the ferry.
 Ecotourism is saving this area from timber-felling operations.
 Visitors can even join bird-watching and bird-banding tours in the Daintree (Fine Feather Tours t 07 4094 1199).

-Aboriginal community in an ambitious variety of forms and
+the area's Aboriginal community in an ambitious variety of

 theatre is in Kuranda, 27km northwest of Cairns, a